 4. Build your skill set.
 Express interest in taking courses that complement your current job, or ask to attend conferences or educational seminars that will help you perform better at your job.
 You’ll be increasing your chances of getting a raise or a promotion when you demonstrate that you are fully-invested in your career and determined to work hard for better positions.
 Build your skill set with the help of your employer and put yourself in a position for more earning opportunities.

 5. Explore tuition reimbursement options.
 While this won’t immediately affect your salary, you may be eligible for a bonus that will pay off in more ways than one.
 Many employers offer tuition reimbursement to employees who commit to staying with the company for a certain number of years and pursue a degree or courses in a field related to their position.
 This can be a valuable benefit for furthering your career and making you eligible for higher-paying positions.

 6. Apply for a similar position in a different department.
 If you work for a large corporation, start searching for similar positions in a different department.
 In some cases, you may be able to earn slightly more while taking on similar responsibilities or moving up in your career.
 This way, you won’t have to leave your employer altogether but can enjoy the benefits of a new position.

 7. Ask for non-salary benefits.
-If it’s not realistic to ask for a raise or change jobs within the company, consider asking for some non-monetary benefits that will keep you motivated to stay in the position you are in, and enjoy some extra perks.
+If it’s not realistic to ask for a raise if you find your salary a bit low or change jobs within the company, consider asking for some non-monetary benefits that will keep you motivated to stay in the position you are in, and enjoy some extra perks.
 Some employers may be able to offer you some work-from-home time that would save you on the cost of a commute, or you might be able to earn a bonus based on performance over a specific period.